ADMISSION AND REGISTRATION

 - If we cannot immediately place a student due to a shortage of studio openings or specific scheduling requests, prospective students will be placed on a waiting list.
 Please note: we monitor waiting lists carefully and will contact students as soon as placement becomes available.

-- Should a student elect to not participate in the required Suzuki group class, no tuition adjustment will be made.
+- Suzuki Students Only: Should a student elect to not participate in the required Suzuki group class, no tuition adjustment will be made.
 Additionally, a student may be placed on probation for a period of one quarter.
 Should improvement in group class attendance not be made by the end of the probationary period a student may be dismissed from the program.

 TUITION AND PAYMENT